Convert Figma logo to code with AI

 You can find some sample projects in the fixtures folder or the awesome Tuist repo! 🎉

-The financial sustainability of the project is possible thanks to the ongoing contributions from our GitHub Sponsors and Open Collective Backers.
-From them, we'd like to give a special mention to the following sponsors:
+Some companies support our community and open source efforts with contributions through GitHub Sponsors and Open Collective Backers.
+We'd like to give a special mention to the following sponsors:

 mondaycom_logo Monday.com is a cloud-based work operating system (Work OS) that empowers teams to run projects and workflows with confidence.
 It's a versatile platform that combines features of project management, workflow automation, and team collaboration to streamline the way teams work together.